Industry and Society Need AI Clarity<span class=cs-invisible>:</span> <span class=cs-subtitle>The opportunity in today’s confused and divided AI landscape</span>

 [^23]: [Tristan Harris](https://en.wikipedia.org/wiki/Tristan_Harris) image source: [Stephen McCarthy/Collision via Sportsfile, via Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Tristan_Harris_at_Collision_Conf_2018.jpg).

-[^23]: [Tristan Harris](https://en.wikipedia.org/wiki/Tristan_Harris), [“Why AI is our ultimate test and greatest invitation”](https://www.ted.com/talks/tristan_harris_why_ai_is_our_ultimate_test_and_greatest_invitation) (TED, April 2025).
+[^24]: [Tristan Harris](https://en.wikipedia.org/wiki/Tristan_Harris), [“Why AI is our ultimate test and greatest invitation”](https://www.ted.com/talks/tristan_harris_why_ai_is_our_ultimate_test_and_greatest_invitation), in the 11:33, 13:51, and 14:35 transcript paragraphs (TED, April 2025).